Ordinary Form of the Mass (Novus Ordo, New) compared to the Extraordinary Form of the Mass (Traditional, Tridentine)

 There is a video on YouTube comparing the Extraordinary form to the Ordinary form of the Mass, where an old overweight long haired balding ex hippy priest does the Ordinary form, with hillbilly banjo music added to the video background.
 This is interspersed with video of a young sharp priest doing the Extraordinary form of the Mass (complete with dramatic classical music - as if that is part of the Mass).
 It makes the Ordinary form look very casual and colloquial.
 However, what many young people don't know is that in the years leading up to Vatican II, the Extraordinary form was performed very casually, and had lost much of the intentionality you see in the video.
 Before Vatican II, there were just as many out of tune singers, distracted families, noisy kids, as today.
 Many people did their Rosaries during Mass, because they couldn't understand the Latin, and because they couldn't see or hear the priest who was facing the altar without a microphone.

 Many of the things complained about in the email above are abuses of the Ordinary Form of the Mass rather than the Mass itself.
 We totally agree that any Mass can be irreverent, if abused.
-The Vatican recently put out a long pastoral document to bishops regarding current abuses of the Mass and the Eucharist as well as a new translation which restores much of the Majestic language proper to the Mass.
+Pope Benedict put out a long pastoral document to bishops regarding abuses of the Mass and the Eucharist as well as a new translation which restores much of the Majestic language proper to the Mass.
 Another consideration is that there were two distinct stages in the implementation of the Ordinary Form of the Mass.

 - There is the Vatican II document on the Liturgy called Sacrosanctum Concilium.
 It laid out broad strokes for reform of the Mass.